 Dr. Ford joined Penn State Behrend in 1994 as a faculty member in electrical and computer engineering, subsequently serving as department chair.
 In 2005, he was named director of the School of Engineering.
 During his ten years as director, he led growth in school enrollment and the creation of a number of new academic programs and research centers.
-Under his leadership, the School of Engineering increased its national visibility as reflected in its rankings as one of the top 50 undergraduate engineering schools by U.S. News & World Report.
+Under his leadership, the School of Engineering increased its national visibility as reflected in its rankings as one of the country's top undergraduate engineering schools by U.S. News & World Report.

 In 2013, while still director of the School of Engineering, Dr. Ford assumed additional duties as associate dean for industry and external relations for the college.
 In this role, he coordinated the college’s open-laboratory model of industry-academic collaboration, which matches students and faculty members with private-sector partners for experiential student learning, applied research, and advanced product development.
 He also oversaw the college's strategic partnership with Knowledge Park, now home to 20 companies employing more than 500 people, including numerous graduates and student interns of the college.

 Dr. Ford was named chancellor of Penn State Behrend in January 2016, having served as interim chancellor since July 2015.